 At the junction with the spur trail to the 380 Road, turn left and follow the 380 Road to the Broken Top Trail, entering the Three Sisters Wilderness.
 The trail runs along the base of the volcano's blown-out crater, with its yellow, green, and ochre striations clearly visible in the rock walls above you.

 The trail also features good views of Mt.
 Bachelor to the east, and Sparks Lake and the Cascade Lakes basin to the south.
 It seems like every time you go around a corner, you encounter something new to delight the eye.

-The trail crosses several tributaries of Crater Creek and Soda Creek.
-If you ride the trail four to eight weeks after the snow melts, you’ll find the stream banks teeming with a spectacular array of wildflowers: moneyflower, Indian paintbrush, goldenrod, daisies, asters, bog orchids, bistort – the list goes on and on.
+In early summer, the stream banks teem with a spectacular array of wildflowers: monkeyflower, Indian paintbrush, goldenrod, daisies, asters, bog orchids, bistort – the list goes on and on.

 Then you'll follow the Soda Creek and Todd Trails to return to Todd Creek Horse Camp.
 What a terrific ride!